DyversHands/www.DyversHands.com/_pages/tableau.md

 ## _**Tableau** Core Rules_

-Ignite your storytelling journey with the _**Tableau Core** ꩜ Rules_ available in multiple formats.
+Ignite your storytelling journey with the _**Tableau Core** ꩜ Rules_, available in multiple formats.
 Pared down to the essential rules for storytelling, they are a guide to fuel your adventures.
 Download and let _**Tableau**_ spark your creative passions today!

 {% include feature_row id="tableau_core_rules" type="left" %}